textpattern/textpattern-toolbelt/announcements.md

 Add link to Latest Happenings thread.

 ## Socials

 ### Twitter

 Deploy just the right amount of understated smugness.

+Thank you tweet to all our GitHub monthly sponsors.

-Follow-up tweet to thank our amazing sponsors: all GitHub monthly sponsors, DigitalOcean, BrowserStack, and 1Password.
+Follow-up tweet to thank our amazing sponsors: DigitalOcean, BrowserStack, and 1Password.

 ### Hacker News